DuoConsulting/duo_foundation/README.md

 `{{ attach_library('duo_foundation/foundation.accordion') }}`

+### Foundation and NPM
+The Foundation framework is included as an NPM package in the `./node_modules` directory.
+It will be installed when you run `npm ci` for the first time (see Compiling CSS further down).
+The gulpfile for this project specifies the path to Foundation in the array of include paths to use when compiling the CSS.
+This is what enables gulp/sass to find all the Foundation mixins that you will use in the theme, including the mixins in `styles.scss` which pull in the styles for the various Foundation components.

 ### Block placement

-*WORK IN PROGRESS*.
 To get started, try placing the following blocks in the following regions:
-* Top Bar Left
+* Header
   * Main navigation
 * Messages
   * Status messages
 * Highlighted
   * Help
 * Tools
+  * Primary admin actions
   * Tabs
-  * Primary admin actions
 * Page Title
   * Page title
 * Content